whichjdk/whichjdk.com/README.md

 Oracle provides OpenJDK builds for Linux, macOS and windows in a compressed archive format.

 These builds will only be updated for a 6 month period.
 Updates and security patches will not be available after this short period.
+This also applies for LTS versions!
 E.g. the latest OpenJDK 11 build was [11.0.2+9](https://jdk.java.net/archive/) while the current OpenJDK version is [11.0.12+7](https://wiki.openjdk.java.net/display/JDKUpdates/JDK11u).

 👎 Do not use _OpenJDK builds by Oracle_.